ibuttimer/hockey-history/design/design.md

 Due to the low number of pages and the fact the pages will not be inter-dependent, the website will utilise a non-linear hyperlinked navigation structure.

 # Skeleton
-The website will consist of three pages:
+The website will consist of four pages:
+- Index

-- Main page with the history of field hockey, a timeline of key events and other facts
+  Main page with the history of field hockey, a timeline of key events and other facts.
+- Ireland

-- Ireland specific events and facts
+  Ireland-specific page of hockey events and facts.
+- Resources

-- Resources with links to Irish and international organisations, hockey blogs etc.
+  Page with links to Irish and international organisations, hockey blogs etc.
+- Built With

+  Page detailing the technologies and resources used to build the website.

 # General layout
 Each of the pages will have the same general layout: